 Based on the unblinded data from the PRINCIPLE Trial that the overall estimated hospitalisation/death was 8.8% in the Usual Care arm for the period that Budesonide was open for recruitment.
 However, the percentage of fully vaccinated participants was lower than the current percentage.
-Subsequent blinded data from PRINCIPLE has observed the overall COVID-19 related hospitalisation/death was 3.8% between 27 May 2021 and 25 July 2021.
+Subsequent blinded data from PRINCIPLE has observed the overall COVID-19 related hospitalisation/death was 3.8% between 27 May 2021 and 25 July 2021 (8, 9).
 So, we believe our estimated based rate is not overly overestimated for the primary outcome defined as all-cause hospitalisation/death.
 Although vaccine has been efficacious on preventing hospitalisation, there is still a sub-population of unvaccinated cohort that is at higher risk of hospital admission/death.
 The adaptive nature of the platform trial means that the recruitment will continue until a pre-specified probability of superiority or futility thresholds is met.

 An estimated maximum of approximately 5300 participants per arm will be required to provide approximately 90% power for detecting a 33% relative reduction in the hospitalisation/death in an experimental arm relative to Usual Care, based on the assumption of an underlying 3% combined hospitalisation/death rate in the Usual Care arm, and an intervention lowering the hospitalisation/death rate to 2%.
 We expect fewer participants will be needed to detect the same relative reduction if the event rate is larger than 3% in the Usual Care arm (Table 1), or if there is a greater reduction in the relative risk of hospitalisation/death for a given intervention.
+However, should the event rate be lower than expected, then the target sample size will be increased to reflect this.

-Table 1: Power and sample size estimates for PANORAMIC
+Table 1: Power and sample size estimates for PANORAMIC per treatment arm